 If you’re at the end of your current deal

-The most common reason people cite when remortgaging is because they are approaching the end of their current mortgage term.
+The most common reason people cite when remortgaging is that they are approaching the end of their current mortgage term.

 If you want to release equity

-Another reason to remortgage is to release some equity from the property, which has arisen as a result of it having increased in value.
+Another reason to remortgage is to release some equity from the property, which has arisen as a result of it has increased value.

 Remortgaging is quite common for those wishing to release funds to build a new extension, or add a conservatory.